saberland/saber/website/pages/tutorial/tutorial.md

 ## Building for Production

-Run `yarn saber generate` in your project, the output website can be found at `.saber/public` directory, then you can run `yarn saber serve` to preview the production build locally.
+Run `yarn saber generate` in your project, the output website can be found at `public` directory, then you can run `yarn saber serve` to preview the production build locally.
 You can also directly deploy this directory to GitHub pages or Netlify.